 God's upset.
 The people are upset.
 When are they gonna get their Messiah?

 Jesus is born in li'l old Bethlehem.
-When he and Jesus are grown up, John the Baptist quotes Isaiah to get people fired-up: "In the wilderness prepare the way of the LORD, make straight in the desert a highway for our God."
+When he and Jesus are grown up, the famous bug-eater John the Baptist quotes Isaiah to get people fired-up: "In the wilderness prepare the way of the LORD, make straight in the desert a highway for our God."

 John makes a fuss over Jesus in front of everybody: "Behold, the Lamb of God, who takes away the sin of the world!"
 Does God need a lamb?
 Does God need to offer sacrifice to himself?
 If Jesus is a lamb, whom is the lamb for?
 Can a single lamb atone for "the sin of the world?"
 Like Isaiah, John must be confused.
 Probably too much sun.